WeblateOrg/weblate/docs/admin/config.rst

 Whether to enable Gravatar based avatars for users.
 By default this is enabled.

-The avatars are fetched and cached on the server, so there is no risk in leaking private information or slowing down the user experiences with enabling this.
+Avatars are fetched and cached on the server, lowering the risk of leaking private info, speeding up the user experience.

 .. seealso::